Welcome!

 have a look at the services page

-It's several decades since I found myself unable to function due to mental health distress and back then the word, like the experience, terrified me.
+It's several decades since I found myself unable to function due to mental health crisis and back then the word, like the experience, terrified me.
 "Taking it back” has been empowering and liberating.

-Today the meaning of "Mad" for me, in the contexts of my life and work, is threefold, as above, and below:
+Today the meaning of "Mad" for me, in the contexts of my life and work, is threefold:

-If an onlooker could see inside my head, the terrain might well look like madness.
-To me it is now a home in which I can mostly live relatively comfortably, sometimes even peacefully, and where I generally find less dysfunction than in the world outside.
+If an onlooker could see inside my mind, the terrain might well look like madness.
+To me it is now a home in which I can mostly live quite comfortably, sometimes even peacefully, and where I generally find less dysfunction than in the world outside.

-2 I am angry – about many things, including the way I was treated by certain people in positions of power when I most needed compassionate help, and the way I see people in distress still being pathologised, dismissed and unsupported today.
+2 I am angry – about many things, including (in the context of this site) the way I was treated by certain people in positions of power when I most needed compassionate help, and the way I see people in distress still being pathologised, dismissed and unsupported today.

-3 I feel compelled to Make A Difference, because of 1 and 2, and because of all that's broken within the mental health system and wider world.
-This compulsion sometimes feels almost like a kind of madness in itself, and I have to temper it.
+3 I feel compelled to Make A Difference, because of 1 and 2, and because of all that's broken, within the mental health system and wider world.
+This sometimes feels like a kind of madness in itself, and I have to temper it.
 But MakingADifference-ness fulfills me, it impacts others, and it gives meaning to my experiences, past and present.

 Would you like to know more about my story and lived experience?

-I am happy to talk about the understanding, insights and unique expertise that have evolved over a lifetime of mental health divergence, exploration and recovery.
-These have been enriched, informed and grounded by professional training and co-production work, and the services I offer draw upon many elements of the resulting combination.
+I am always happy to talk about the understanding, insights and unique expertise that have evolved over a lifetime of mental health divergence, exploration and recovery, grounded by professional training, collaboration and co-production work.
+The services I offer draw upon many elements of that combination.

 Please watch the short illustrated poems and videos below (and more here),